cr0ybot/gulp-wp/README.md

 > Yes, sourcemaps are output in development as well as production.
 It doesn't hurt performance and is helpful for production debuging and fellow developers learning our craft.

 Subfolders in `styles` and `scripts` are not processed directly.
 Use subfolders to organize your partials or modules and import them where necessary into an entrypoint file in the root of the folder.

+#### Theme or Plugin

+Gulp WP can be used for themes *and* plugins.
+It will assume your project is a theme if there is a `style.css` file in the root, as WordPress requires this file with theme info in the header.
+Otherwise, it will look for your main plugin PHP file.
+The [translate task](#translate) uses the theme or plugin header info to set the `package` and `text-domain`.

 ## Configuration